1Password/scim-examples/azure-container-apps/README.md

     3. **Image and tag**: Enter `1password/scim:v2.9.0`.
     4. **CPU cores**: Enter `0.25`
     5. **Memory (Gi)**: Enter `0.5`.
-3. Choose "Volume mounts".
-Click "Create new volume".
+3. Choose "Volume mounts", then click "Create new volume" below Secrets.
 Adjust the following:
     1. **Volume type**: Choose Secret.
     2. **Name**: Enter `credentials`.
     3. **Mount all secrets:** should already be selected, but select it if is not.